Walfred-MA/Ctyper/tools/Annotation/Nomenclature/README.md

 - **Python** version 3.7 or higher.

 ## 2. Function
-It takes the genotype table file as input and outputs the public nomenclatures for a list of genes based on annotation results.
+It takes the genotype table file from SampleAnnotate.py as input and outputs the public nomenclatures for a list of genes based on annotation results.

 ## 3. Running SampleAnnotate.py